Vivendi: Further acquisitions, mergers and divestments

 At the end of the first quarter of 2020, Vivendi completed a partial sale of Universal Music Group (UMG) to a consortium led by Tencent, a Chinese media conglomerate.
-The amount of stake of the world's largest record label group that has been sold to the consortium is 10% and the valuation of which was $3.3 billion.
+The amount of stake of the world's largest record label group that has been sold to the consortium is 10%, and the valuation of which was $3.3 billion.
 The Tencent-led consortium retained an option to purchase another 10% at the same valuation until January 2021, which they opted to exercise in December 2020.
 Pershing Square Holdings later acquired 10% of UMG prior to its IPO on the Euronext Amsterdam stock exchange.
 The company went public on 21 September 2021, at a valuation of €46 billion.
 In April, Vivendi bought a 10.6% stake in Lagardère Group, another French media group, the assets of which include the world's third-largest book publisher Hachette.
 By August 2020, Vivendi had doubled its stake in Lagardère to 23.5%, becoming the largest shareholder of the rival group.
 In October, Vivendi acquired a 12% stake in South Africa's media company, MultiChoice.
 In December, Vivendi announced a deal to buy the French media conglomerate Prisma Media from Bertelsmann.
 In January 2021, Vivendi bought a 9.9% stake in the Spanish media conglomerate Prisa.
+In April 2021, Vivendi acquired Prisma (in which the Bolloré Group is the main shareholder).

 In September 2021, Vivendi distributed 60% of its UMG shares to shareholders and retained 10% of shares in an IPO at Euronext Amsterdam.
-Amber Capital informed Vivendi of its intention to sell all its shares in Lagardère (17.93 of the share capital) and invited Vivendi to make an acquisition offer.
+Amber Capital informed Vivendi of its intention to sell all its shares in Lagardère (17.93% of the share capital) and invited Vivendi to make an acquisition offer.
 Vivendi has acquired Amber Capital's shares for 24.1 euros per share.
 The transaction will be completed by 15 December 2022, after gaining the approvals required by the current regulations in light of the takeover that could result from the mandatory public offer following this acquisition.
 In December 2021, Vivendi announced its plan to accelerate the purchase of Amber's stake in Lagardère.
 As of June 2022, Vivendi owns 57.3% of Lagardère following the latter's IPO.
 Vivendi offered to divest the book publisher Editis, as Lagardère already owns Hachette.

 In July 2022, Vivendi announced its plan to spin off Editis, anticipating the European competition regulators not to allow Editis and Lagardère Publishing to merge.
 In June 2023, Vivendi agreed to sell Editis to Czech billionaire Daniel Křetínský's Czech Media Invest.
 In July 2023, Vivendi announced that Prisma Media entered into exclusive negotiations with Groupe Figaro for the sale of Gala magazine.
 The transactions for Editis and Gala magazine were finalized in November 2023.